bpffjl/dreams-and-plans/README.md

 ## things i need quiet space of my own
     making music

-## things i can do outside on ny own
+## things i can do outside on my own
     weed the grapevine

 ## stuff that i need my home and lots of time